RobotLearning/traj-gen-and-tracking/README.md

 - Clean-up: Check out Yanlong's and Katharina's code.

 Extensions:
+- Can we compute one K for all smooth robot trajectories?
 - Optimize DMPs with minimum jerk criterion
 - Evolving DMPs based on current position, as an oracle
 - Minimizing expectation with variance added for ILC to come up with a new update rule